Thing to Do

 Visit the Megalong Tea Rooms for the best scones, home made blackberry jam with whipped cream, sandwiches, soups and plowman's lunches.
 From there it is a short drive drive to the creek where there is a very pretty picnic area.
 If you follow Megalong Valley Rd you can continue on through private gates to the National Park there, where there are some great hikes.

 Watch a Movie at an Old Fashioned Cinema

 Mt Vic Flicks

-Any Thursday to Sunday, visit the original old-fashioned cinema at Mt Victoria, and enjoy a cup of tea in a real mug and a Choc Top. http://www.mountvicflicks.com.au
+Any Thursday to Sunday, visit the original old-fashioned cinema at Mt Victoria, and enjoy a cup of tea in a real mug, a Choc Top or a cup of lentil soup in the winter. http://www.mountvicflicks.com.au

 This place is a local favourite!